mdingemanse/playful_iconicity/playful_iconicity_paper.md

 -   Perry, Lynn K. et al. Iconicity in the Speech of Children and Adults.
 Developmental Science. <doi:10.1111/desc.12572>
 -   Engelthaler, Tomas, and Thomas T. Hills.
 2017.
 Humor Norms for 4,997 English Words.
 Behavior Research Methods, July, 1-9. <doi:10.3758/s13428-017-0930-6>

+We use these ratings in our analyses, but we also feed them to our [imputation method](/benchmark-prediction.py), which regresses the human ratings against semantic vectors in order to generate imputed ratings for an additional 63.721 words (`fun_imputed` and `ico_imputed`).

 Secondary data sources:

 -   Balota, D. A., Yap, M. J., Hutchison, K. A., Cortese, M. J., Kessler, B., Loftis, B., … Treiman, R. (2007).
 The English Lexicon Project.
 Behavior Research Methods, 39(3), 445–459. doi: 10.3758/BF03193014